06/11/2019, By Valley of the Sun United Way

-The Arizona Department of Health Services has a heat safety page with tips to keep yourself as safe as possible while you’re in the sun and symptoms to watch for so you can recognize the signs of heat-related illness.
+The Arizona Department of Health Services has a heat safety section with tips to keep yourself as safe as possible while you’re in the sun and shares symptoms to watch for so you can recognize the signs of heat-related illness.

 Searching 211arizona.org will also give you information on water and refuge stations, food programs and more.
 If you don’t have regular access to the internet to search for these items you can always call 2-1-1 to speak with someone who can direct you to partners who can help you.

-You can be a hands-on part of providing relief to those who need it by making summer relief kits for Valley of the Sun United Way to give out at next month’s Project Connect!
+You can be a hands-on part of providing relief to those who need it by making summer relief kits for Valley of the Sun United Way to give out at Project Connect!
 Get your family or coworkers together to build the kits and email email@example.com to coordinate a drop off!
-Click HERE for instructions on building your kit.
+Click HERE for instruction on building your kit.

 These Resources Can Save a Life